What is a coronary sinus reduction?

 Coronary sinus reduction is a quick, safe and minimally invasive procedure that usually takes less than 60 minutes to complete, with patients often discharged the same day.

-The specialist interventional cardiologist will perform coronary sinus reduction in the cardiac catheter laboratory, so for angiograms or stenting procedures.
+The specialist interventional cardiologist will perform coronary sinus reduction in the cardiac catheter laboratory, as with angiograms or stenting procedures.

 A small incision is made in the skin over your neck to access the underlying vein using ultrasound guidance.
 A fine flexible tube called a catheter is introduced and placed into the coronary sinus under X-ray guidance.